Your habits don’t always determine how you stay healthy after the age of 50.

 Many find that – as long as they’re not consuming more calories than they’re expending – health is improved when they dial down the number of carbohydrates they consume and dial up the number of healthy fats.

 It’s human nature to become interested in trends.
-It’s essential to retain a healthy amount of skepticism to prevent using nutritional trends as a way to rationalize incompatible eating habits.
+However, it’s essential to retain a healthy amount of skepticism to prevent using nutritional trends as a way to rationalize incompatible eating habits.

 Health Mistake #3: Not Understanding Your Most Valuable Resources